 If your computing jobs take too long on your desktop computer, or are simply not possible due to a lack of speed and memory, a HPC system like Spartan can help.

-- Spartan is very busy on the cloud partition, with close to 99% node allocation.
+- Spartan is not busy on the cloud partition, with close to 67% node allocation.

-- Spartan is very busy on physical partition, with close to 100% node allocation.
+- Spartan is busy on physical partition, with close to 94% node allocation.

-- Spartan is very busy on the GPGPU partition with 100% node allocation.
+- Spartan is very busy on the GPGPU partition, with close to 100% node allocation.

 We run regular one-day courses on HPC, shell scripting, parallel programming, and GPU programming.
 ResPlat also offer training in a wide range of other digital tools to accelerate your research.